 Ah, but from the Devil’s dust there’s no escaping…

-Success continued into the mid-1980s until Pilgrim fell in with the Creed of Eden, an ecological cult, and dedicated his life to weightier matters than mere rock ‘n’ roll.
+Success continued into the mid-1980s, at which stage Pilgrim fell in with the Creed of Eden, an ecological cult, and dedicated his life to weightier matters than mere rock ‘n’ roll.

 Investigator Jonathan Creek (Alan Davis) was a big fan.